'Godfather' of Tibetan rap churns out karmic rhymes

 He discovered hip-hop listening to American giants like Eminem and 50 Cent in his home village of Pasum near the foot of Mount Everest, connecting so much with the music that it felt like "home".

-"I listened to them so much sometimes my ears hurt," he told AFP during an interview at a bar in the Tibetan capital Lhasa's nightlife district.
+"I listened to them so much, sometimes my ears hurt," he said during an interview at a bar in the Tibetan capital Lhasa's nightlife district.

-In the decade since, a home-grown Tibetan scene has emerged, with Tenzin among the early pioneers.
+In the decade since, a home-grown Tibetan scene has emerged, with MC Tenzin among the early pioneers.

 Tibet has alternated over the centuries between independence and control by China, which says it "peacefully liberated" the rugged plateau in 1951.